-Use by IFCAs of these increased powers, including this scope for introducing adaptive fishery management measures, remains relatively untested since the act came into force in 2009.
-However, if efforts to introduce adaptive management of local fisheries are to be effective, and meet the MSC Principles and Criteria, then it seems likely that it is these additional powers which will need to be taken advantage of.
+Use by IFCAs of these increased powers, including this apparent scope for introducing adaptive fishery management measures, remains relatively untested since the act came into force in 2009.
+However, if efforts to introduce adaptive management of local stock management units are to be effective, and if required, that those also meet the Principles and criteria of the MSC, then it seems likely that it is these additional powers which will need to be taken advantage of.